 The flow of current is the mechanism by which electrical circuits can perform useful work.
 Naturally, unbalanced charges deposited in a variety of materials may generate electromagnetic fields even when no current is actively flowing, and these fields may in turn affect nearby objects, change the distribution of other charges in conductors, or control the behavior of semiconductor junctions; that said, depositing these charges in the first place requires the flow of current.

-Current through a conductor is generally expressed as a non-negative, absolute value; the direction of the flow - for historical reasons, marked in the direction opposite to the actual direction of electron travel, i.e. from a positive pole of the supply to the negative one - is usually inferred from voltage measurement, instead (see later on).
+Current through a conductor is generally expressed as a non-negative, absolute value, no matter which way it is flowing.
+The direction of the flow - for historical reasons, marked in the direction opposite to the actual direction of electron travel, i.e. from a positive pole of the supply to the negative one - is usually conveyed when describing the voltage instead (see later on).

-Rudimentary ammeters can be designed to measure currents by detecting the magnetic field generated by charges in motion; ideal ammeters would not impede the flow of current in any way, although in practice, some power is always dissipated.
+Rudimentary ammeters can be designed to measure currents by detecting the magnetic field generated by charges in motion, for example by placing a permanent magnet on a spring near a coiled conductor; ideal ammeters would not impede the flow of current in any way, although in practice, some power is always dissipated.

 The unit of resistance - ohm (Ω) - is a derived SI unit, defined as the resistance of a conductor that, when subjected to a steady current of one ampere, dissipates one watt (W) of heat - that's one joule (J) per every coulomb of charge moved around.